This topic provides an overview of running Apache JMeter tests from the Controller.

 - They are in the same folder (and not a subfolder) as the .jmx file.

 - The reference path in the JMeter script correctly points to the .csv files.

 Controller finds these files, and sends them to the load generator for execution.

 If your JMeter test includes .jar file dependencies, make sure to save them in the following locations:

 - .jar files containing classes added by the user must be saved in a folder named lib located in the same folder as the .jmx file: <.jmx file location> > lib

 - .jar files containing JMeter plugins must be saved in a subfolder of the lib folder, named ext: <.jmx file location> > lib > ext.

-You must save the files in this folder structure so that when the scenario is run, Controller will find the files and copy them to the load generator for execution.
+You must save the files in this folder structure so that when the scenario is run, Controller finds the files and copies them to the load generator for execution.